romain2518/symfony-cheat-sheet/oldStuff/error-login-apache.md

+# Error : login route doesn't work using Apache

-# Add this method to you authenticator
+Add this method to you authenticator

 ```php
 public function supports(Request $request): bool